jython/book/chapter12.rst

  * DBI is the standard database API for Python apps.

 zxJDBC, part of Jython, provides a DBI 2.0 standard compliant interface to JDBC.
-Over 200 drivers are available for JDBC [XXX http://developers.sun.com/product/jdbc/drivers], and they all work with zxJDBC.
+Over 200 drivers are available for JDBC [ http://developers.sun.com/product/jdbc/drivers], and they all work with zxJDBC.
 High performance drivers are available for all major relational databases, including DB2, Derby, MySQL, Oracle, PostgreSQL,